 The New Cathedral at Salisbury

 1219: April 8: Temporary wooden chapel constructed at the new site, consecrated on Trinity Sunday, June 2, 1219.
+This may have been on the site of the present Church of St. Thomas.
 The churchyard was dedicated on the same day.

 1224: elements of Sarum Use adopted at St. David’s Cathedral, Wales (Sally Harper, Music in Welsh Culture Before 1650: 199).

-1225, Sunday September 28: The three eastern altars dedicated.
+1225, Sunday September 28: The three eastern altars dedicated at Salisbury Cathedral.

-1225, Monday, September 29: Cardinal Stephen Langton, Archbishop of Canterbury preaches and celebrates mass at the new altar.
+1225, Monday, September 29: Cardinal Stephen Langton, Archbishop of Canterbury preaches and celebrates mass at the new altar, Salisbury Cathedral.

 1225, Thursday, October 2: Visit by King Henry III.